 Shin pads – these are compulsory at all levels from First Kicks and are to be worn underneath socks.

-The supplier of uniform for Tawa Junior Football is Football Central which is located at the top of Tory Street, the other side of the carpark from The Warehouse.
+The supplier of uniform (other than playing shirts) for Tawa Junior Football is Football Central which is located at the top of Tory Street, the other side of the carpark from The Warehouse.
 You can purchase either in store or from their website HERE.
 There will be an opportunity before the season starts when Football Central will bring a selection of clothing, shin pads and boots out to the Redwood clubrooms for parents to purchase directly.

 The Junior Club introduce a red hoodie a number of years back and these have been very successful.
 In 2017 we have had to change the hoodie due to a change of supplier.
 They are now are dark blue with red trim in keeping with the Clubs colours.

-The jackets look great, have the club’s logo on the chest and are only $55 each.
+The hoodies look great, have the club’s logo on the chest and are only $55 each.
 This is the cost price to the club so is not a fundraiser.
 The hoodies can be worn at any time.

 The hoodies come in range of different sizes.
 (Chest measurement is when hoodie is lying flat, armpit to armpit).